Skip to content

 Beach Volleyball Apparel

-Beach volleyball apparel is designed for maximum mobility and heat management on hot sand courts.
-Players typically wear shorts and tank tops or sports bras, with modern performance fabrics offering UV protection, moisture wicking, and sand resistance.
+Beach volleyball apparel handles maximum mobility and heat management on hot sand courts.
+Players typically wear shorts and tank tops or sports bras, with technical performance fabrics offering UV protection, moisture wicking, and sand resistance.
 The FIVB relaxed its dress code rules in 2012, allowing athletes to choose attire appropriate for weather conditions and personal preference.
 Compression gear, hats, and visors are also common.
 Equipment brands like Mikasa, Spalding, and various sportswear manufacturers produce beach-specific volleyball apparel.

 The History of Beach Volleyball